User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursEven seasoned Java developers often do not fully master the breadth of security services provided by Java, nor are they always aware of the various vulnerabilities pertinent to Java-based web applications.
+21 HoursEven seasoned Java developers do not necessarily master all the security services offered by Java, nor are they always aware of the various vulnerabilities relevant to web applications written in Java.

-Aside from introducing the security components of Standard Java Edition, this course addresses security challenges in Java Enterprise Edition (JEE) and web services.
-Before exploring specific services, the curriculum covers the fundamentals of cryptography and secure communication.
-Through a variety of exercises, participants explore both declarative and programmatic security techniques in JEE, as well as transport-layer and end-to-end security for web services.
-All components are illustrated through practical exercises, allowing participants to experiment with the discussed APIs and tools firsthand.
+Alongside introducing the security components of Standard Java Edition, this course addresses security issues in Java Enterprise Edition (JEE) and web services.
+Discussions on specific services are grounded in the foundations of cryptography and secure communication.
+Through various exercises, the course covers declarative and programmatic security techniques in JEE, as well as both transport-layer and end-to-end security for web services.
+The use of all components is demonstrated through practical exercises, allowing participants to experiment with the discussed APIs and tools firsthand.

-The course also examines and clarifies the most common and critical programming flaws in the Java language and platform, along with web-related vulnerabilities.
-Beyond typical errors made by Java programmers, the security vulnerabilities discussed encompass both language-specific issues and problems arising from the runtime environment.
-All vulnerabilities and their corresponding attacks are demonstrated through straightforward exercises, followed by recommended coding guidelines and potential mitigation techniques.
+The course also examines and explains the most frequent and severe programming flaws in the Java language and platform, as well as web-related vulnerabilities.
+In addition to typical bugs committed by Java programmers, the security vulnerabilities introduced cover both language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and relevant attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and potential mitigation techniques.

 Participants attending this course will